 Ideally, anti-fatigue mat inspections take place every 30 days, 60 days, or 90 days.
 We recommend shorter timeframes between inspections, but also recognize time is limited and most safety, production and manufacturing leaders are already at max capacity.
 Whichever timeframe you choose, consistency is the key.

-We asked a Fortune 500 AcroMat client how they stay consistent with anti-fatigue mat inspections when everyone on their team is already at max capacity.
+We asked a Fortune 500 AcroMat client how they stay consistent with anti-fatigue mat inspections.
+Here is what the Corporate EHS Manager had to say.

 Pro Tip: As touched on above, assigning anti-fatigue mat inspections to a machine operator or technician as part of a stretch goal is an effective way to stay consistent.
 This approach gives team members the opportunity to "stretch" outside of their day-to-day roles, collaborate with other team members, and helps you maintain a consistent and reliable cadence.